-QlikView has very user friendly visual interface.
+QlikView has a very user-friendly visual interface.
 QlikView makes it very easy to pull the data in and present it in an interactive manner.
 QlikView makes it possible to visualize the present data with engaging graphics.
-The user also has the chance of optimizing his user interface of QlikView application.
-Optimization is required for the rapid execution.
+The user also has the chance of optimizing his user interface of the QlikView application.
+Optimization is required for rapid execution.

 The design of a QlikView application can have significant impacts on performance, even when comparing two applications that show the same data.

 The following are some of the design tips recommended by Qlik tech: